-To refinance the US\$300 Million of existing bonds at its wholly-owned subsidiary, Carmen Copper Corporation ("CCC"), as well as its existing bank debts and Shareholders' advances into a subordinated loan with warrants, AT's BOD approved the issuance of approximately 5.6 Billion Warrants and the corresponding 5.6 Billion Underlying Common Shares as a result of the exercise of the Warrants.
+To refinance its existing bank debts and Shareholders' advances into a subordinated loan with warrants, AT's BOD approved the issuance of approximately 5.6 Billion Warrants and the corresponding 5.6 Billion Underlying Common Shares as a result of the exercise of the Warrants.

-The Warrants shall be issued by the Corporation to its major Shareholders or their assigns among others as set out below, at the Exercise Price of Php4.3842, the 90-day VWAP preceding the Pricing Date of 16 November 2016.
+The Warrants shall be issued by the Corporation to its major Shareholders or their assigns among others as set out below, at the Exercise Price of Php4.3842, the 90-day Volume Weighted Average Price (VWAP) preceding the Pricing Date of 16 November 2016.